atanu2005-ai/PracticeSession/README.md

-# Practicing and learning basic things of C++ for DSA
+# Practicing and learning basic things of C++ for DSA and other things